 MillsRustam Sethna

-30 - Doping in football and The FA’s Anti Doping Regulations
+30 - Doping in English football and The FA’s Anti-Doping Regulations

 MillsRustam Sethna

-30 - Doping in football and The FA’s Anti Doping Regulations
+30 - Doping in English football and The FA’s Anti-Doping Regulations

-One of the biggest wars waged in sport around the world is the one against performance enhancing and other banned/dangerous substances.
+One of the most significant battles in global sports is the fight against performance-enhancing drugs and other harmful substances.
 The desire for ‘clean sport’ is obvious and necessary, but unfortunately notoriously difficult to police and achieve.
-While the World Anti Doping Agency (“WADA”) has led the way in seeking to achieve this goal since its creation in 1999, throughout this period there have been hundreds of cases of athletes/players being prosecuted for breaches of anti-doping regulations.
+While the World Anti Doping Agency (“WADA”) has led the way in seeking to achieve this goal since its creation in 1999, throughout this period there have been thousands of cases of athletes/players being prosecuted for breaches of anti-doping regulations.

 From state-sponsored doping to athletes/players taking recreational drugs on a night-out, the sanctions for those found guilty of anti-doping regulations can be severe, and for many have been career ending.

-In English football, The Football Association (“The FA”) works in partnership with the national governing body, UK Anti Doping (“UKAD”) and FIFA to protect the integrity of football and lead the fight against doping.
+In English football, The Football Association (“The FA”) works in partnership with UK Anti Doping (“UKAD”) and FIFA to protect the integrity of football and lead the fight against doping.

 In addition to the ADR, The FA have also published a separate set of anti-doping regulations called the Social Drugs Regulations (“SDR”).
 The SDR are implemented voluntarily by The FA and outside of its obligations to WADA.
 The purpose of the SDR is to:

-The key differentiator which separate the SDR to the ADR is that the SDR are not concerned with the presence of social drugs during the ‘In Competition6’ period.
-While the SDR complemented previous versions of the ADR, the marked shift towards recognising social drugs in the WADA Code and 2021 ADR may eventually negate the need for the SDR.
+The key differentiator which separates the SDR and ADR is that the SDR are not concerned with the presence of Social Drugs during the ‘In Competition6’ period.
+Instead, the SDR regulates Social Drugs when both the ingestion and testing take place during the ‘Out-of-Competition’ period.7

 Mills and his party lifestyle